pabloviquez/til/adobe/aep/IdentityStrategy.md

 ## What rules does my graph identity follow?

+The focus of this step is to set up the unique namespaces and namespace priorities.

 We now have a clear picture of how the identifiers relate to each other, but we need to define the rules that will govern how the graph identity is built.